vexelon-dot-net/e-additives.j2me/README.md

 # Summary

 General purpose of the E-additives project is to provide detailed information about food additives on Java microedition enabled phones.
+Here is a [video](http://www.youtube.com/watch?v=pGYwv9jrG9A) of the app running in an emulator and some screenshots below:

 ![alt text](http://i.imgur.com/S7TWNgk.png "Search")
 ![alt text](http://i.imgur.com/xZKSOKE.png "View additive info")